How Residential Solar Will Save Lives in the Inter-Mountain West

 What Traditional Electricity Producers Lack in Terms of Disaster Prevention

 Coal plants (which still supply the vast majority of American energy), function much differently than solar panels do during natural disasters.

-They are usually shut down the moment there’s a natural disaster warning, or rendered inoperable in the event of a fault like eruption that affects its mechanisms.
-If the coal facility is damaged by the natural disaster, it will be shut down even longer once the rebuilding and cleanup process commences.
+They are usually shut down the moment there’s a natural disaster warning, or rendered inoperable in the event of a fault-like eruption that affects its mechanisms.
+If the coal facility is damaged by a natural disaster, it will be shut down even longer once the rebuilding and cleanup process commences.

 Without solar, you’ll need luck preventing that week’s batch of groceries from going bad in the fridge.
 Additionally, most of these coal plants rely on grid transposal to send energy to any disaster-affected areas, and these transposal conduits are frequently ruined in the grasp of a natural disaster.

 This makes sending energy to affected areas from external power sources out of the question, therein opening up the floodgates for even more damage, confusion, and chaos.

 Why Residential and Commercial Solar Panels Are Great Backup Tools